MannyGozzi/csc487/labs/Lab1.md

 ## Questions

-1. Explain the difference between Hinge Loss and Mean Squared Error?
+1. Compare and contrast Hinge Loss, Cross Entropy Loss, and Mean Squared Error.
-2. Explain the difference between Hinge Loss and Cross Entropy Loss?
 3. What is regularization and why is it needed?

 ## Exercise